 Not to mention that this isn't nearly the only thing that doesn't line up.
 Reading a plot summary, for starters, the Vice President is killed in Empire simply by a dump truck backing into his car.
 We don't see exactly how the Vice President dies in Shadow Complex, but it involves an explosion, so it's not that.

 Related to the above, why do they insist that Shadow Complex still ties into Empire and its sequel, when they're some sort of right-wing bizarro universe version of the Shadow Complex universe?

 It happened because Orson Scott Card didn't write the game.
-Peter David would hardly agree with pretty much anything Orson Scott Card would have to say about politics, and it's most likely a case of They Just Didn't Care; whether that's a good thing or a bad thing likely depends on if you liked the novel or not.
+Peter David would hardly agree with pretty much anything Orson Scott Card would have to say about politics; whether that's a good thing or a bad thing likely depends on if you liked the novel or not.

 Those weren't in cold blood.
 All of the people he kills are either actively trying to kill him, or would if they had the chance — the law does allow for self-defense in cases where an immediate threat isn't present, but there is a persistent risk of harm or death; it's been used to clear abused wives who've killed their husbands, for instance.
 Lucius is unarmed and completely harmless aside from his ranting.
 Killing him would be in cold blood, even if it would probably save lives later.

 Is killing Lucius even necessary- why can't the NSA agent arrest the unarmed terrorist, who would probably be more valuable alive?

 Basically, because it's more dramatic to have her show up with a False Gunshot.

 Early in the game, Jason gets to the helipad just in time to see Claire being thrown into a helicopter, which then takes off.
 He finds her later on, approximately fifteen minutes away on foot.
 Why did they need the freaking helicopter?